cosmos/cosmos-sdk/docs/spec/staking/README.md

 ## Abstract

-This folder specifies the staking module of the Cosmos-SDK, which was first described in the [Cosmos Whitepaper](https://cosmos.network/about/whitepaper) in June 2016.
+This paper specifies the Staking module of the Cosmos-SDK, which was first described in the [Cosmos Whitepaper](https://cosmos.network/about/whitepaper) in June 2016.